Samsung/kflat/doc/Startup_Android.md

-# kflat
+# Startup guide (Android)

-is a Linux kernel implementation of the library for fast serialization of C structures.
-It works by making a copy of the process memory for indicated variables and structures.
 First `kflat` implementation was prepared for the Android kernel emulator and tested thereof.
 To show examples of `kflat` operation first thing to do is to setup the proper Linux development environment.
 We would need full AOSP source code together with the Linux kernel to compile and test the `kflat` module on the emulator.

+## Prerequisites
+### Downloading Android and setting up emulator
 Start with defining your source directories:

 ```bash
 export ROOT_DIR=<your_source_root_directory>